due-benchmark/du-schema/README.md

 JSON-LD is a well known Web standard for organization Linked Data (see this link: https://json-ld.org/ for more information).

 ## Json schema

 JSON Schema is a vocabulary that allows you to annotate and validate JSON documents (see this link: https://json-schema.org/ for more information).

 ## Jsonlines

 JSON Lines is a convenient format for storing structured data that may be processed one record at a time.
-It works well with unix-style text processing tools and shell pipelines.
-It's a great format for log files.
-It's also a flexible format for passing messages between cooperating processes (see this link: https://jsonlines.org/ for more information).
+It works well with unix-style text processing tools and shell pipelines (see this link: https://jsonlines.org/ for more information).